-One-stop shopping in the rainforest – The Maya, like all ancient societies had their needs met from the abundance of nature and a species-rich tropical environment, which supplied the Maya with all that was necessary for life: from food and clothing to construction materials, game and medicines.
+The Maya, like all ancient societies had their needs met from the abundance of nature.
+Living in a species-rich tropical environment, the forests supplied the Maya with all that was necessary for life – From food and clothing to construction materials, game and medicines.

-Listen to your guides re-telling of stories about how these useful plants have played an important part in their friends, family and in their own lives.
+Listen to your guide as they tell stories about how these useful plants have played an important role in the well being of their friends and family.

 A young boy went to stay with his grandfather, a medicine man who lived in the forest.
 After several months of learning the uses of many plants, the grandfather sent the boy to find a plant that had no use.
 The boy came back empty handed, thinking that he had failed in his mission.
 His grandfather said that, no, the boy had learned well – and that every plant has a use.